-Since that time, our staff members are now monitoring near that village in order to keep an eye out for any other cases like Aminata’s that might come up again.
+Since that time, our staff members now monitor near that village in order to keep an eye out for any other cases like Aminata’s that might come up again.
 You can read more about our ongoing anti-trafficking work in Sierra Leone here.

 We are so thankful to all of our donors who fuel our work and make it possible for us to intervene in the most pivotal point of a person’s life: the brief moment between freedom and slavery—and sometimes even life and death.

-During the month of December, every gift given up to $300,000 is being matched by generous donors.
+From now until the end of the year, every gift given up to $750,000 is being matched by generous donors.
 Don’t miss this opportunity to double your impact and help change the story for someone in the process of being trafficked.
 By joining together, we can intervene in those critical moments to stop innocent lives, like Aminata’s, from being exploited, abused, or even put to death.

 *All content, data, and statistics current at the date and time of publishing.
 Some locations omitted and names changed for the security and privacy of those involved.